 The Viathan Bonds is backed by irrevocable and unconditional guarantee of InfraCredit and is accorded ‘AAA’ long term national scale rating by GCR and Agusto & Co and approved by the Nigeria Securities and Exchange Commission.
 The Bonds is the first corporate infrastructure bonds issued in the Nigerian debt capital markets with a tenor of 10 years, thereby extending the yield curve for corporate debt issuances.

 The success of the bond issue has implications for Viathan’s capacity expansion strategy; with 10-year funding at relatively lower borrowing cost, Viathan Group is better positioned to efficiently execute its capacity expansion plan in captive power generation and increase its diversification into gas processing.
-The Bonds proceeds is utilized to expand Viathan’s generation capacity by 7.5MW, construct a 104,800 scm/day Compressed Natural Gas (CNG) Plant and refinance short term bank debts.
+The Bonds proceeds is utilized to expand Viathan’s generation capacity by 7.5MW, construct a 104,800 scm/day Compressed Natural Gas (CNG) Plant and refinance short term bank debt.